Divorce Procedure In Singapore

 ii. have lived for three years in Singapore before applying for divorce

 i. it has not been three years since the marriage, unless the Court allows you under exceptional circumstances.

-3. In addtion to the marriage being more than three years, and having achieved pargraph 1 above, you will have to also satisfy the court pursuant to Section 95 of the Women’s Charter that your marriage has ended (in that, it has irretrievably broken down).
-To prove to the court this, you will have to satisy one of the following facts:
+3. In addition to the marriage being more than three years, and having achieved paragraph 1 above, you will have to also satisfy the court pursuant to Section 95 of the Women’s Charter that your marriage has ended (in that, it has irretrievably broken down).
+To prove to the court this, you will have to satisfy one of the following facts:

 i. that your spouse has committed adultery, and you find it intolerable to live with your spouse.